CNES/pepsal/README.md

 - *-s*: (interface): name of interface to sniff and extract ethernet or IP options from SYN packets in order to replicate them on outgoing sockets.

-When launching PEPSal manually, provide the relevant parameters on the command-line.
-When running PEPSal as a service, the recommended approach is to use a [drop-in configuration file](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#id-1.14.3) to override the necessary environment variables, or rewrite the `ExecStart` command if you deem it necessary.
+When launching PEPsal manually, provide the relevant parameters on the command-line.
+When running PEPsal as a service, the recommended approach is to use a [drop-in configuration file](https://www.freedesktop.org/software/systemd/man/latest/systemd.unit.html#id-1.14.3) to override the necessary environment variables, or rewrite the `ExecStart` command if you deem it necessary.
 An example drop-in file is available in the `conf` directory as `conf/pepsal.conf`.
 Make sure to let systemd know of your changes by issuing the `systemctl daemon-reload` command.

 ## Network Configuration

-### Routing packets to PEPSal
+### Routing packets to PEPsal

 Besides from running the binary, the traffic to optimize must be redirected to the PEPsal interface.
 This redirection is done by netfilter, and must be supplemented by the use of the `ip rule` and `ip route` commands.